-The Residential Moorings Guide will help implement the policies of the Broads Local Plan relating to residential moorings.
-This report outlines the consultation responses to the first draft guide, and arrangements for consultation on the revised draft guide.
+The Residential Moorings Guide will help implement the policies of the adopted Local Plan for the Broads relating to residential moorings.
+This report summarises the consultation responses to the first draft guide and the proposed consultation on the revised draft guide.